 The second lesson I learned is that shifting from a developing nation to a developed nation is more than just a physical act.
 It’s also a mental one.
 After four months in South East Asia, first world prices are scary.
 You need to relax and allow time to adjust your mind so that you can enjoy yourself without the prejudice of your prior experiences.

 We are climbing north along the east coast, heading towards Cairns.
-Going to get some diving and snorkelling time hopefully as well as take in some of the beautiful beaches that Australia has to offer.
+Going to get some diving and snorkeling time hopefully as well as take in some of the beautiful beaches that Australia has to offer.
 You may plan your adventure to Cairns with Expedia, one of the beautiful cities in Australia I recommend you visit.
 When you visit the city of Cairns, visitors are offered a great selection of diving tours and snorkeling to the Great Barrier Reef.